Play Therapy in Tampa, St. Petersburg & Sarasota

 When needed, we may also recommend family therapy to address broader relational patterns, enhance communication, and support long-term outcomes for the entire household.

-Finding a Play Therapist for Your Child in Tampa and St. Pete
+Finding a Play Therapist for Your Child in Tampa, Largo, St. Pete & Sarasota

 Choosing the right therapist for your child is an incredibly important decision.
 At IBW, we combine clinical expertise with a warm, child-centered approach to help your family feel confident and supported from the start.